bridieotoole/codewords/week_07/readme.md

 ## Week 07

-~ reviewed our learninngs from the semester so far, from weeks 1-6
+Back from our mid-semester break!
+To start the day off we reviewed our learninngs from the semester so far, from weeks one to six.

+Highlights from the class:
+- Spirographs
+- AI dungeon
+- Minecraft
+- Generative novels
+- Spinning type
+- Machineima
+- Text to talk
+- Remixing

+After recapping what we've covered, we delved into what's to come and what is expected for our Major and SKO.
+The best part about using Github for documentation is that we can suport, add-to, and peruse the achievements of others in the class.
+[Amy Leger's Github](https://astlcreations.github.io/codewords-codes-words/) was the focus of today - her reflections are thoughtful and consise.
+Deffinitely worth taking a leaf out of Amy's book.

 ~ discussed the SKO submission for wk 13 and checked out the syllabus